Calebjaytech/alx-system_engineering-devops/0x00-shell_basics/README.md

 8-firstdelete - Delete the file

 9-firstdirdeletion - Delete the directory

+10-back -  Back to the future